The Future of Data Warehousing

 As data needs have changed, standards for data freshness and latency have come closer to real time.
 In industries like finance, ecommerce, and manufacturing, we’re going to see the rise of solutions that reduce the complexity of writing code to build real-time streaming pipelines.

 Solutions like Confluent with Databricks allow organizations to prep, join, enrich and query streaming data sets in Databricks SQL, which they claim has up to 12x better price-performance than a traditional data warehouse.
-Snowflake has also refactored their Kafka connector so that when data lands it is queryable immediately resulting in a 10x lower latency.
+Similarly, Snowflake’s new Dynamic Tables and Snowpipe Streaming simplifies the traditionally complex process of managing batch and streaming data.

 3. Zero-copy data sharing